mai-thao/docker-playground/README.md

 4) Open terminal and confirm you have it installed
-    * Run the command: `docker --version`.
+    * Run the command: `$ docker --version`.
 You should see an output like: `Docker version 26.1.1, build 4cf5afa`
-    * Also run the command: `docker ps -a`.
+    * Also run the command: `$ docker ps -a`.
 You should see a table with different columns describing container info (there should be none if this is your first time)
-    * If you get an error like `zsh: command not found: docker` then you need to set your PATH environment variable with the command: `export PATH="$PATH:/Applications/Docker.app/Contents/Resources/bin/"` or manually do so in Docker Desktop app > Settings > General > Configure shell completions > and toggle the "Automatically" option
+    * If you get an error like `zsh: command not found: docker` then you need to set your PATH environment variable with the command: `$ export PATH="$PATH:/Applications/Docker.app/Contents/Resources/bin/"` or manually do so in Docker Desktop app > Settings > General > Configure shell completions > and toggle the "Automatically" option

 Now that you have Docker up and running, you can interact with it in 2 ways: docker compose or Dockerfile

 ### Docker Compose
 A command-line tool that lets you run multiple Docker containers.

-4) Execute the sample `docker-compose.yml` file in this directory by running the command: `docker compose up`
+4) Execute the sample `docker-compose.yml` file in this directory by running the command: `$ docker compose up`
     * You should see the output: `Hello Mai from your docker-compose.yml file!`
     * The docker compose file uses a slim Python image to print some texts to standard output (aka the terminal)

-5) Stop and remove the container with the command: `docker compose down`
+5) Stop and remove the container with the command: `$ docker compose down`

 ### Dockerfile
 A script file that builds a single Docker container image.

-4) Build the Docker image by executing the command: `docker build -t hello-docker .`
+4) Build the Docker image by executing the command: `$ docker build -t hello-docker .`
     * The `-t` flag tags the image with the name "hello-docker"
     * The `.` (dot) tells Docker to look for the Dockerfile in the current directory

-5) Confirm the image was successfully created with the command: `docker images`
+5) Confirm the image was successfully created with the command: `$ docker images`
     * Look for the image tagged "hello-docker"
     * FYI: The image is stored locally on your machine in Docker's internal image storage

-6) Run the Docker container with your new image with: `docker run hello-docker`
+6) Run the Docker container with your new image with: `$ docker run hello-docker`
     * You should see the outpupt: `Hello Mai from Dockerfile!`

-7) Stop and remove the container with the command: `docker compose down`
+7) Stop and remove the container with the command: `$ docker compose down`

 ## Docker Images
 Docker images are the **backbone** of Docker.
 Each image is a snapshot of an app and contains everything it needs to create and run a container.
 You can find public images on Docker Hub or store private ones in your own registry or a cloud provider's registry (like Artifactory).